nmcc1212/rfid-NEA/3rd iteration.md

 ![](./imgs/iteration3/media/image7.png)

 The script did not get the name from the database, meaning when the script tried to print the name it didn't know it.
-This only occurred for when the add_new_card() function was not used, as if it was the name would have been provided then
+This only occurred for when the add_new_card() function was not used, as if it was the name would have been provided and stored when add_new_card was run

 I created a new function get_name() to get the name from the database